nf-core/detaxizer/README.md

 - [Daniel Straub](https://github.com/d4straub)

+This work was initially funded by the German Center for Infection Research.

 ## Contributions and Support

 If you would like to contribute to this pipeline, please see the [contributing guidelines](.github/CONTRIBUTING.md).